jahangir842/video-streaming/ffmpeg-streaming-RTSP.md

 ### 2. **Streaming Over RTSP Using FFmpeg**

-Now that the MediaMTX server is running, you can use FFmpeg to stream media to it.
+Now that the MediaMTX server is running, you can use FFmpeg in other terminal to stream media to it.
 The MediaMTX Server will receive the media and make it available to clients on the network.

 #### **Command to Stream a File Over RTSP**: